Tin Tin Deo in B

 Voice Leading

-The bass line moves through B to A (descending whole step), A to G (descending whole step), G to F# (descending half step), F# to G# (ascending whole step), G# to C# (ascending perfect fourth), C# to C (descending half step), C to B (descending half step), B to E (ascending perfect fourth), E to A (ascending perfect fourth), A to G# (descending half step).
+The bass line moves through B to A (descending whole step), A to G (descending whole step), G to F# (descending half step), F# to G# (ascending whole step), G# to C# (ascending perfect fourth), C# to C (descending half step), C to F# (ascending tritone), F# to B (ascending perfect fourth), B to E (ascending perfect fourth), E to A (ascending perfect fourth), A to G# (descending half step), G# to E (descending major third), E to A (ascending perfect fourth), A to D (ascending perfect fourth), D to G (ascending perfect fourth), G to F# (descending half step), F# to B (ascending perfect fourth), B to D (ascending minor third), D to G# (ascending tritone), G# to C# (ascending perfect fourth).
 A half-step bass movement creates a strong leading-tone pull that demands resolution.
-The predominantly stepwise bass motion creates smooth, connected voice leading.
-When the progression loops, the bass returns from G# to B by minor third.
+The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
+When the progression loops, the bass returns from C# to B by whole step.

 Scales for Improvisation